Karakol City and Food Tours

 Tour Karakol, Taste Karakol.

 From the moment you arrive in Karakol, you'll find a range of sights, activities, and culinary experiences at your fingertips.
-Start your day visiting a local bakery on our Bread Making Tour, discover the city's secrets with our Walking Tour, uncover its fascinating multicultural culinary history on the Karakol Food Crawl, visit a nearby village to taste traditional Dungan cuisine, spend an evening to share a meal as a friend during Kyrgyz Dinner Experience or end your evening with a relaxing sunset cruise on Lake Issyk-Kul.
+Start your day visiting a local bakery on our Bread Making Tour, discover the city's secrets with our Free Karakol Walking Tour or uncover its fascinating multicultural culinary history on the Karakol Food Crawl, visit a nearby village to taste traditional Dungan cuisine, spend an evening to share a meal as a friend during Kyrgyz Dinner Experience or end your evening with a relaxing sunset cruise on Lake Issyk-Kul.

 Our friendly, knowledgeable guides will connect you to the local pace of life while enthusiastically sharing with you the best parts of their city.
 With their expertise, you will leave Karakol with a deeper appreciation for the city's mosques and museums, markets and bazaars, and unique multicultural heritage and cuisines.
 No matter why you're visiting Karakol, you won't want to leave without seeing why travelers and locals alike now name Karakol as Kyrgyzstan's best tourist destination.